 College-bound high school students who live in Allegheny County, have a 3.25 grade point average or above, are involved in their community, and care deeply about the Pittsburgh region are invited to apply to the Landmarks Scholarship Program.

-PHLF’s Scholarship Program is funded by the Brashear Family Named Fund, the McSwigan Family Foundation Fund of The Pittsburgh Foundation, and the Landmarks Scholarship Fund, including donations to the 2008 and 2014 Scholarship Celebrations.
+PHLF’s Scholarship Program is funded by the Brashear Family Named Fund, the McSwigan Family Foundation Fund of The Pittsburgh Foundation, and the Landmarks Scholarship Fund, including donations to the 2008 and 2014 Scholarship Celebrations and a contribution in 2019 from the Dollar Bank Foundation.
 We thank each donor for supporting this program that helps young people achieve their educational goals and stay connected to the Pittsburgh region through PHLF.